giacomodeconti/arsenal/Splunk/Indexer config.md

 	-	Reboot

 ### Backup
-- Remeber to backup this directory before you must stop Splunk `/opt/splunk/var/lib/splunk/`
+- Remeber to backup this directory but before you must stop Splunk `/opt/splunk/var/lib/splunk/`

 ### Remove Indexes